 “Gramophones were being sold at Eckmans located at 4th and K streets.
 Soft drinks for the family were offered by the Concord Grape Depot, who specialized in concord grapes, wild cherry and apple cider.
 The U.G.
 Crocker Store was selling tents, mattresses and bedding at 815 4th Avenue.
 Two bowling alleys kept the men in trim.
 It was not considered a ladies' sport, and bowling alleys were also pool halls that catered to men only.”

-To read more, check out “Early Anchorage Remembered” right now.
+To read more, take a look at “Early Anchorage Remembered” and enjoy.

-You can share this edition of your Anchorage Memories VIP Newsletter with family and friends.
+You can share this Anchorage Memories VIP Club with family and friends.

 Just click on the following link:

 For Anchorage Women Only

 Originally built in 1915 as Larson & Wendler Grocery.